Swiss Cup FAQ

 Swiss is a new cup system.
 You won't get kicked out of a Swiss cup after your first loss, you will stay in the cup until a certain loss-threshold has been reached or the cup has finished.
 Every cup has a fixed amount of rounds which depend on the amount of contestants.
 In every round you will be matched against opponents of your skill group.
 A ranking will be shown at the end of the cup based on the points of every contestant's performance.

-- Odd amount of teams are supported.
+- Odd amount of teams is supported.

 - The amount of contestants defines the amount of rounds.